Anubhav0391/make_my_test/README.md

 2. Add three type qustions (Categorize, Cloze, Comprehension).
 3. Responsive and user-friendly design for seamless navigation.
 4. Drag and drop inside questions for both side (Teacher & Student).
+5. Upload/Change image in test header and any question.

 ## Developers:

-`Anubhav Dixit` : Responsible for feature 1, 2, 3 & 4.
+`Anubhav Dixit`

 ## Used Tech Stack :